auth0/docs/articles/extensions/sso-dashboard-create-app.md

   - create-sso-dashboard-application
 ---

-# Create a Single Sign-On Dashboard Application
+# Create a SSO Dashboard Application

 Use the [SSO Dashboard Extension](/extensions/sso-dashboard) to manage SSO login for your users on multiple enterprise applications.

-Before you add the the SSO Dashboard extension, you need to create the SSO Dashboard application in Auth0.
+Before you [add the SSO Dashboard extension](/extensions/sso-dashboard-install-extension), you need to create the SSO Dashboard application in Auth0.

 1. Navigate to [Applications](${manage_url}/#/applications).